 \subsubsection{Visualization of Image-text Feature Distribution}

-Our method learns better image-text representation distributions with fine-grained image-text interaction and adaptive constraints to reduce the cross-modal gap.
-To demonstrate this, in Fig.~\ref{fig:fig4}, we randomly selected some pedestrians to extract their image-text global features, then mapped them to two dimensions for visualization.
-Take ID 5532 and ID 11800 as examples.
-We can note that image-text features of the same ID distribution are compressed more compactly, and the representation distribution boundaries between them are more apparent than the baseline results.
-This demonstrates our method for mitigating the cross-modal gap effectively.
+SCMM is capable of learning better image-text representation distributions with fine-grained image-text interaction and adaptive constraints to reduce the cross-modal gap.
+To demonstrate this, we randomly selected some pedestrians and extracted their image-text global features, then mapped them to two dimensions for visualization in Fig.~\ref{fig:fig4}(a) and (b).
+For instance, we can take IDs 5532 and 11800 as examples.
+We can observe that the image-text features of the same ID distribution are compressed more compactly, and the boundaries between them are more apparent than the baseline results, which demonstrates the effectiveness of SCMM in mitigating the cross-modal gap.